Hive Documentation

 - •Multi-agent swarm (Queen + teams)

-- •11 AI providers with auto-routing
+- •15 AI providers with dynamic model fetching

 - •Git worktree isolation per team